 Panel members shall keep confidential all information acquired in the course of their role on the panel, with the exception of reports that are in the public domain.

-Further details are provided in the confidentiality procedure included at Appendix A.
+Further details are provided in the confidentiality procedure included in Section 15.